-6. Temporary water bodies
+6 Temporary water bodies

 CSG and LCM industry operations in Australia frequently deal with temporary water bodies.
-The GVs for toxicants in the AWQ Guidelines were based on chronic responses to steadystate conditions, which by definition do not occur in temporary waters.
-Nonetheless, the flexibility of the ANZECC & ARMCANZ (2000a) approach does provide for consideration of these issues from a risk-based perspective.
-Also, recent updates in the methods for GV derivation (Warne et al 2015) offer useful advice in setting appropriate protective concentrations for temporary water bodies.
+The GVs for toxicants in the Guidelines (ANZG 2018) were based on chronic responses to steady-state conditions, which by definition do not occur in temporary waters.
+Nonetheless, the flexibility of the ANZG (2018) approach does provide for consideration of these issues from a risk-based perspective.
+Recent updates in the methods for GV derivation (Warne et al. 2018) also offer useful advice on setting appropriate protective concentrations for temporary water bodies.

-6.1 Temporary water bodies
+6.1 Characteristics of temporary water bodies